ietf-wg-asdf/SDF/sdf.md

-An sdfData definition provides a reusable semantic identifier for a type of data item and describes the constraints on the defined type.
-It is not itself a declaration, i.e., it does not cause any of these data items to be included in an affordance definition.
+An sdfData definition provides a reusable semantic identifier for a type of data item and describes the constraints on the defined type. sdfData is not itself a declaration, so it does not cause any of these data items to be included in an affordance definition.

 The qualities of sdfData include the data qualities (and thus the common qualities), see {{data-qualities}}.